Writing Placement Test

 - Correct grammar, spelling, and sentence structure.

-We strongly recommend that you take a few steps to get ready before taking your writing/English composition placement essay test.
+We strongly recommend that you take a few steps to get ready before taking your Writing placement essay test.
 Students who review first typically do much better than those who do not.
 You can prepare by: